akshay-gera/EventAnalytics_dbt_bigquery/README.md

 To bring together the mobile and web event data, we apply the following transformations:

 - **Data Normalization**: Breaking the raw data in Fact and dimension tables was necessary for efficient and optimized data modeling.
-This is done to ensure star schema where single fact table can be connected to dimensions to get more granularity
+This is done to ensure star schema where a single fact table can be connected to dimensions to get more granularity
 - **Union to Get Fct_Events**: The mobile and web data are first unionized, based on the common columns between both data.
 A data source identifier is given to keep track of source data after unionization.
-- **Mobile Data Attributes**: The columns specific to mobile data attributes coming from mobile event data as stored as a dimension table with user_id, and session_id as primary keys.
+- **Mobile Data Attributes**: The columns specific to mobile data attributes coming from mobile event data are stored as a dimension table with user_id, and session_id as primary keys.
 We can join this with Fct_events to get more granularity of mobile event data
 - **Web Data Attributes**: On similar lines, create a dimension table on web event data attributes also with user_id, and session_id as primary keys.
 We can join this with Fct_events to get more granularity of mobile event data

 ## Models Overview